-Figure 7: Visualizing Hadoop's control- and data-flow.
+Figure 7: Visualizing Hadoop's control- and data-flow: a sample depiction.

-Aggregate control-flow dependencies (Figure 6).
-The key point where there are inter-host dependencies in Hadoop's derived control-flow model for the Task-Tracker log is the ReduceCopy state, when the ReduceCopy on the destination host for a Map's output is started only when the source Map has completed, and the ReduceCopy depends on the source Map copying its map output.
+ReduceCopy on the destination host for a Map's output is started only when the source Map has completed, and the ReduceCopy depends on the source Map copying its map output.
 This visualization captures dependencies among TaskTrackers in a Hadoop cluster, with the number of such ReduceCopy dependencies between each pair of nodes aggregated across the entire Hadoop run.
 As an example, this aggregate view can reveal hotspots of communication, highlighting particular key nodes (if any) on which the overall control-flow of Hadoop's execution hinges.
 This also visually captures the equity (or lack thereof) of distribution of tasks in Hadoop.

-Aggregate data-flow dependencies (Figure 8).
-The data-flows in Hadoop can be characterized by the number of blocks read from and written to each DataNode.
+Aggregate data-flow dependencies (Figure 8) The data-flows in Hadoop can be characterized by the number of blocks read from and written to each DataNode.
 This visualization is based on an entire run of the Sort workload on our cluster, and summarizes the bulk transfers of data between each pair of nodes.
 This view would reveal any imbalances of data accesses to any DataNode in the cluster, and also provides hints as to the equity (or lack thereof) of distribution of workload amongst the Maps and Reduces.